revant7/rethread-backend/README.md

-# Trezora - Backend
+# Rethread - Backend

-Welcome to the backend of **Trezora**!
+Welcome to the backend of **Rethread**!
 This backend is powered by **Django** to provide robust and scalable server-side functionalities for the e-commerce platform.

 ## 🚀 Features